-Connect a network drive to the server
+Connect a network drive to a dedicated server

 You can connect the network disk to one or more servers.